Mughilan10/Simple-Text-Editor/README.md

-# TextEditor
+# Simple Text Editor
-This is a basic text editor which runs on the DLL(doubly linked list) data structure.
+This is a basic text editor implemented using Doubly Linked List data structure

-#Commands used to run this Application
+# Run the .exe file and perform various actions in the text editor using the following commands

     >> i <char> or I <char> :to insert a character before the cursor
     >> l or L :to move the cursor to left